Ikechukwu-Miracle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line duplicates the last line of the file iacta 10-no_more_js finds all the .js files in the working dir and sub dir 11-directories list all the dir in the working dir and counts them
+9-duplicate_last_line duplicates the last line of the file iacta 10-no_more_js finds all the .js files in the working dir and sub dir 11-directories list all the dir in the working dir and counts them 12-newest_files lists the 10 newest files in the wprking dir